rithreaksa/rps_challenge/README.md

 Visit https://rithreaksa-rps.netlify.app/

 ## The code
 This project is written to allow players to play rock, paper and scissors against computer.
+It is an assignment that is provided from Craft Academy as a take home project for tech interview.

 ```
 As a user